tayfunengin/AngularForms/README.md

 Below is starting page.
 Pages can be choosen from navigation.
 ![start](https://user-images.githubusercontent.com/71972947/173202052-692a3caa-2a36-49e3-b15b-ba20f5a9fcb3.PNG)

-Username, email, gender are required.
+Username, email, gender are required in TD form.
 Form can not be submitted untill all form controls are valid.
-Reset button becomes active once at least one of the control is filled.
+Reset button becomes active once at least one of the form control is filled.
 ![tdForm](https://user-images.githubusercontent.com/71972947/173202061-41a92134-0598-4d1c-b954-1555fdfc907e.PNG)

 Once submitted, data is dispalyed on the screen.